 Lower Back Pain: 7 Important (and Surprising!)
 Things to Know

-Lower (or low) back pain is one of the most common health issues in New Zealand.
-In any year, about 1/3 of New Zealanders will suffer from it.
+Lower back pain is one of the most common health issues in New Zealand.
+In any year, about one third of New Zealanders will suffer from it.

-Below are 7 things you may be surprised to learn about the causes and treatments of acute low back pain.
+Below are seven things you may be surprised to learn about the causes and treatments of acute low back pain.

 1. Most lower back pain is not caused by a serious injury or disease